Excelsior-Technologies-Community/PHP_Laravel11_SocialLogin/README.md

 Once authenticated (via Google or credentials), users are redirected to a secured dashboard, and full session management with a safe logout mechanism is implemented.

-This project follows Laravel best practices and uses:

-Clean controller-based authentication logic

-Secure session handling
+✅ Key Highlights

-Google OAuth 2.0 integration
+🔐 Google OAuth 2.0 Authentication using Laravel Socialite (Primary Focus)

+⚡ One-click sign-in with Google account

+🧩 Seamless integration with Laravel’s authentication system

+🛡️ Secure session handling and logout

-Simple and responsive UI built with Tailwind CSS
+🎨 Clean, responsive UI built with Tailwind CSS

+🏗️ Controller-based, clean, and scalable code structure

+This project reflects how modern Laravel applications implement social authentication for better user experience, security, and faster onboarding.

 ## ✅ Overview